frederic20978/hugoplate_gmc/content/english/blog/post-1.md

 # The Importance of Solving More Questions in GATE Preparation

-The Graduate Aptitude Test in Engineering (GATE) is not just a test of theoretical knowledge but a timed, competitive examination that demands strategic preparation.
-One key aspect that cannot be overlooked in GATE preparation is the significance of solving a large number of practice questions.
+The Graduate Aptitude Test in Engineering (GATE) is not just a test of theoretical knowledge but a timed, competitive exam that demands strategic preparation.
+Solving questions both PYQ and new questions that are available in the test series are very important to improve your problem solving ability and to boost confidence.

 #### Enhancing Problem-Solving Skills

 Solving a variety of questions exposes aspirants to diverse problem-solving scenarios.
-It sharpens analytical skills and enhances the ability to tackle questions from different topics and difficulty levels.
+Problem solving is more important than going through the notes againa nd again.
+Revision is important but personally I find solving problems have more priority thatn revising.

 #### Time Management

-GATE is known for its time constraints.
-Practicing a multitude of questions helps aspirants become adept at managing time efficiently during the actual examination.
-It is crucial to strike the right balance between accuracy and speed.
+It is an essential skill to master.
+Duiring my last months of prepartion I have attempted various full length mock test as well as previous year gate paper as a full length test.
+I have experimemted various strategies and ways in which I can attempt the exam to find out the best way which suited me so that I can utilize the 3 hrs efficiently.

 #### Understanding Exam Pattern

-Regular practice with a diverse set of questions aids in understanding the GATE exam pattern.
-It familiarizes aspirants with the types of questions, marking scheme, and distribution of topics, allowing for better strategic planning during the exam.
+If you do enough PYQ you can sense some pattern in the way GATE is asking questions.It has a specific way which make the aspirants use the concepts to understand the question and use aptitude or problem solving skills to solve it.

-#### Identifying Weak Areas
+#### Revise

-Consistent practice reveals areas where aspirants may struggle or lack confidence.
-This self-awareness is valuable as it allows for targeted improvement in weaker subjects or topics.
+Differnt people have different methods to revise.
+It all depends on our personality and interest in the subjects.
+I used to revise by solving questions and look into my notes and study the concepts and areas in which I made a mistake while solving the quesitons.

 #### Building Confidence

-Successfully solving a wide range of questions instills confidence in aspirants.
+Successfully solving a wide range of questions gives confidence when we are going forward.
 Confidence is key during the exam, and a well-practiced candidate is more likely to approach questions with a clear mindset, minimizing anxiety.

 #### Resources for Practice

-To maximize the benefits of solving more questions, aspirants should utilize various resources, including:
+To maximize the benefits of solving more questions, we should utilize various resources, including:

 - **Previous Year Question Papers:** Practice with questions from previous years to understand the exam trends.
 - **Mock Tests:** Simulate exam conditions by taking mock tests regularly.
-- **Online Platforms:** Explore online platforms offering a diverse range of practice questions and quizzes.
+- **Online Platforms:** Explore online platforms offering practice questions and quizzes.

-**Finally** in the competitive landscape of GATE, where time is of the essence, a robust practice routine can make a significant difference.
-Solving more questions is not just about acquiring knowledge; it is about honing skills, managing time effectively, and building the confidence needed to excel in the GATE exam.
+**Finally** It all comes to the last 3 hrs in which we are giving the exam. ***"Do not go gentle in to that good night"***.